BashiVerse/BashiVerse.gitbook.com/team/the-web-3-way.md

 # The Web 3 Way

-Optimize for user experience, and go for mass onboarding is our MO.
+Optimizing for user experience, and going for mass onboarding is our MO.

 ### Why 2D over 3D?